KamruzzamanAsif/l3-fastapi-osmthome-backend/README.md

 * database.py file: this file contains all the db connection method and return a db connection object
 * service.py file: this file contains business logic related stuff.
 This holds methods for querying db tables, fetching data and adding business logic to them to provide required output
 * router.py file: this file contains the router endpoints (for now there is one named '/vessel/' which return total number of vessels)

+# About Git Commit
+1. when you add and commit git changes the linters in the pre-commit will check and find errors.
+2. if any errors are found the linters will automatically fix those but the commit will not done.
+3. you have to again add and commit the changes for a successful commit.